rickydam/TrafficVisualization/README.md

 # Problems
 * Overlap of nodes
   * Since the x, y, and z coordinates are generated from -10 to +20, it is possible that some cubes may overlap
+* Packet relationships
+  * All lines are currently only of color white
+  * Current implementation will only work for a single sender and a single receiver

 # Libraries Used
 * three.js